ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/http_cache_configuration.md

 !!! note "ESI limitations with the URIElement SiteAccess matcher"

-    Is is not possible to share ESIs across the SiteAccesses when using URI matching as URI contains the SiteAccess name encoded in its path information.
+    Is isn't possible to share ESIs across the SiteAccesses when using URI matching as URI contains the SiteAccess name encoded in its path information.